jacobbien/litr-project/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# liter: Writing R Packages via Literate Programming
+# litr: Writing R Packages via Literate Programming

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `liter` is to allow you to write a complete R package in a single R markdown document.
+The goal of `litr` is to allow you to write a complete R package in a single R markdown document.
 This enables a workflow for writing R packages that is probably very different from what you are used to.